-The researchers examined data from two studies published this week in The BMJ.
-They concluded that extra calcium intake did not reduce the risk of bone fractures in older people.
+The researchers examined data from two studies published this week in They concluded that extra calcium intake did not reduce the risk of bone fractures in older people.

 Additional calcium may lead to a higher risk of gastrointestinal symptoms and even kidney stones, they found.

 However, there are still instances where calcium supplements are necessary, according to what an expert at the Mayo Clinic told Healthline.

 The National Institutes of Health advises older men and women to ingest 1,000 to 1,200 milligrams of calcium a day to increase bone density and help prevent fractures.
 Ideally, they can reach that amount with a reasonably healthy diet.
 But many older people take calcium supplements to be sure.